sjhuang26/thinking-system/README.md

   - I strongly suspect the mechanistic manipulation of a "a back-and-forth brain wave rhythm" like "sitting on a rocking chair."
   - The line-diagram notation (annotating boundaries and curves with lines -- like an artist!) tries to amplify this effect.
 We are trying to preserve as much detail as possible when the objects are "copied" into some working memory buffer (e.g., I force myself to color the objects RED and GREEN).

-### Unorganized tips
+### How to avoid training plateaus?

+Have a clear plan to graduate from dense to sparse training by using deliberate practice.

+> TODO.
+Anything in italics is a sophisticated metaphor/construct that requires further explanation.

+Follow a _Thin Client_ cycle.

+- Input >> apply a dense construct to discover one detail
+  - _first principles_
+  - _systems analysis_
+  - _legalistic constructs_
+- Perform ```(initial cue) & (detail as new cue)```
+- sparse output >> input
+  - multi-document cycle: _a content buffer over an extended period of time_

+#### TODO: unorganized tips

-Getting the general gist of the exercises is enough for beginners.
+> TODO.
+There is no guarantee that any of these are clearly explained.
+But getting the general gist of the exercises is enough for beginners.
 (I noticed improvement in creativity without implementing even half of these.)

-The point is to have a clear plan to graduate from more dense to less dense items by using snowball formulas and other advanced techniques.
-Otherwise, you are virtually guaranteed to hit one of the many training plateaus, and you probably won't notice.

-What is nontrivial is using deliberate practice to scaffold the skill generalization process from dense to sparse.

 - Practicing the line of reasoning: if my goal were to label everything incorrectly, and A were correct, labeling A as "correct" is incorrect while labeling A as "incorrect" is correct.
 - Ensuring the proper understanding of: CUE equals REWARD AND PUNISH equals PHYSICAL OBJECT equals WRAPPER (for hundreds of details).